argentsea/docfx/tutorials/configuration.md

 All this creates a potentially large number of connections.
 Many of these will likely have similar connection information.
 For example, all of the connections in a shard set might use the same login information or database name, varying only the server address.
 To manage this redundancy, ArgentSea offers a unique *configuration hierarchy*.

+## The Configuration Hierarchy

+The Configuration Hierarchy, allows users to configure their data connection information at multiple levels.
+Child nodes “inherit” any settings of their parent.
+By dramatically reducing configuration redundancy, it makes handling multiple connections much more manageable.

-## Connection Attributes
+### Connection Attributes

 ArgentSea essentially dispenses with traditional connection strings (although you can use them if you really want to).
 Instead, it uses the .NET configuration architecture to manage each attribute as a discrete property.
 Each property can be managed globally, or at the shardSet, database, or connection level.
 Lower-level settings inherit values from their parent, which they can also overwrite if their own values are set differently.

 For example, if your network infrastructure supports jumbo frames, you can configure the network packet size *once* in the global configuration section and every ArgentSea connection will default to this value.

-The set of available properties depends upon the provider:
+The complete set of available properties is:

 ## [SQL Server](#tab/tabid-sql)